bwks/grifter/README.md

 ```

 #### Guests Datafile
-Guest VMs are defined in a YAML file.
-This file can be named
+Guest VMs characteristics and interface connections are defined in a YAML file.
-anything, but the recommended naming convention is `guests.yml`.
+This file can be named anything, but the recommended naming convention is
+`guests.yml`.

 ##### Guest Schema
 Jinja2 is used a the templating engine to generate the Vagranfiles.